 An electronic control unit (ECU) is an embedded device inside a vehicle that controls a specific feature.
 Common examples of ECUs include the Engine Control Module (ECM), Transmission Control Module (TCM), Powertrain Control Module (PCM), Anti-lock Braking System (ABS), and Body Control Module (BCM), among others.
 These electronic devices control the vehicle’s mechanical movable parts through software code running inside them.
 Modern cars can contain more than 100 ECUs.

-What is CAN protocol?
+What is CAN BUS protocol?

 CAN is short for ‘controller area network’.
 CAN is an in-vehicle bus network that allows microcontrollers and ECUs to communicate with each other.
 The ISO 11898 standards define how CAN communication works, how to configure the wiring, and how to construct CAN messages.
 CAN is designed to handle high levels of electromagnetic interference and can provide reliable communication even in challenging environments.